capensisma/Herald/README.md

   }
   instance.name() // 'courierName'
   ```

-### createNotification (server)
+### createNotification (Server)

 You should create all your notifications with `Herald.createNotification`.
-This function create notifications gives them to the courier to manage.
+This function creates notifications and delivers them to the courier to manage.
 Note that this can only be done on the server.

 ```js
 //Herald.createNotification(userId, object)